alisaifee/flask-limiter/README.rst

 Quickstart
 ===========

 Add the rate limiter to your flask app.
-The following example uses the default in memory implementation for storage.

 .. code-block:: python